 The Hague Academy for Local Governance believes that the open exchange of knowledge and experiences between administrators and citizens alike will remain crucial for inclusive citizen participation.
-While the approach is still absent or lacking in many countries, citizen participation is being recognized more as a central principle of public policymaking, particularly as communities respond to migration, urbanisation and new technology.
-As a result, these 7 conditions serve as guidance for local authorities committed to the equality of opportunity and the development of an effective public-preference decision-making system.
+And while the approach is still absent or lacking in many countries, citizen participation is recognized as a central principle for effective public policymaking.

 This is especially true as communities respond to migration, urbanisation and new technology.
 Subsequently, the Academy hopes that these seven conditions serve as guidance for local authorities committed to an effective ‘public-preference’ decision-making system.